Skip to main content

 • Messages: Emergency messages will be delivered immediately.
 All other messages will be posted in the Training Room.

-• Newspaper/Other Reading Material: No reading material unless provided by the Instructor will be read while class is in session.
+• Newspaper/Other Reading Material: No reading material, unless provided by the instructor, will be read while class is in session.

 • Rank Designation: Personnel attending are considered students, regardless of rank.
 The Instructor is in charge and responsible for all activities.